How To Catch Trout In A Stream: 19 Best Guide Tips

 Spots that get heavily fished will also have nervous wary fish that are harder to catch.

-Instead, I will walk 30 or 40 minutes up or down the river first and then fish my way back to the car and I will often ignore the spots closer to the car.
-It may still take the same 4 hours but I always tend to catch far more fish at those pools that are a long way from where everyone else fishes.
+I will often walk 30 or 40 minutes up or down the river first and then fish my way back to the car.

-This is probably the most important tip I can give any angler that wants to know how to catch trout in a stream.
-This is where many anglers mess up and then struggle to catch trout.
+This is probably the most important tip I can give any angler who wants to catch more trout.

 It’s very important that everything you do works well together.
-An example of this would be to use the perfect bait, on the right size hook, using my leader set up but then using a leader line that’s so heavy the trout see it.
+An example of this would be to use the perfect bait on the right size hook, using my leader setup and the right leader size, and then present it perfectly.

 Tight Lines,